This commentary was written about ten years ago.

 What separates the best copies from the also-rans is more than just rich, sweet, full-bodied sound.
 The best copies like this one make Dylan’s voice more palpable — he’s simply more of a solid, three dimensional real presence between the speakers.
 You can hear the nuances of his delivery more clearly on a copy like this.

-The sound for the best tracks has rich meaty drums and bass.
+The sound for the best tracks has rich, meaty drums and bass.
 The sound is smooth, never thin and shrill.
 There’s a certain amount of opacity that modern mastering engineers would be tempted to fix by boosting the highs.
 This is a very bad idea.
-Brighter in this case is going to destroy the magic.
+Brighter in this case is going to destroy what’s good about the recording.

 But that has never stopped them before, has it?